Geometry of transcendental singularities of complex analytic functions and vector fields: Introduction

+Our framework is as follows.
+Let $M$ be a connected, not necessarily compact, Riemann surface.
+By definition, a \emph{singular complex analytic function} $\Psi_X : M \longrightarrow \CW_t$ can admit accumulations of zeros, poles and/or essential singularities.
+Throughout the work, singular complex analytic means the analogous properties for vector fields and 1--forms on $M$.
+In addition, $\Psi_X$ is \emph{additively automorphic} when its differential $d\Psi_X$ is a singular complex analytic 1--form on $M$.
+Note that if $\Psi_X$ is additively automorphic, then it can be single or multivalued.
+The adjectives single--valued and multivalued shall be understood in the strict sense.
+Thus, the concept of \emph{additively automorphic singular complex analytic function $\Psi_X$} makes sense and includes the meromorphic case.

+We recall the natural correspondence, which will be used throughout the work, between a function, a vector field and an associated Riemann surface.
+Let $\Psi_{X}: M \longrightarrow \CW_t$ be an additively automorphic singular complex analytic function.
+The \emph{singular complex analytic vector field $X$} on $M$ canonically associated to $\Psi_X$ is defined by $d\Psi_X (X) \equiv 1$, see Diagram \ref{diagramacorresp} and \S\ref{generalidades-seccion-2}.
+Conversely, given a complex analytic vector field $X$, the associated $\Psi_X$ is a (generically multivalued) additively automorphic singular complex analytic function.
+The third element in the correspondence is the Riemann surface $\R_X \subset M \times \CW_t$, roughly speaking the graph of $\Psi_{X}$.

+The differential $d\Psi_X$ is the \emph{1--form of time of $X$}.
+By definition, the \emph{residue of $X$ at a point} is the residue of the 1--form of time $d\Psi_X$ at the point.
+In particular, $\Psi_X$ is single--valued if and only if $d\Psi_X$ has all its residues and periods\footnote{ As usual, the period of $d\Psi_X$ along $\beta$ is the integral of $d\Psi_X$ in $\beta$, where $[\beta]$ is in a basis of $H_1 (M,\ZZ)$ and does not enclose an isolated singularity or a conformal puncture of $M$. } equal to zero.
+For technical reasons, throughout the entire work we require that the set of points where the 1--form of time $d\Psi_X$ has nonzero residues, be numerable.

+The classical theory of singularities of the inverse function $\Psi_X^{-1}$ fails for multivalued additively automorphic singular complex analytic functions.
+As a simple example, consider a zero of $X$ with nonzero residue which gives origin to an essential singularity of $\Psi_X^{-1}$ at the singular value $\infty\in\CW_t$.
+Thus, by the classical Casorati--Weierstrass theorem, the image of any neighbourhood of $\infty\in\CW_t$ is dense in $M$, \emph{i.e.} the neighbourhoods $U_\infty(\rho)$ are not useful in order to distinguish ideal points.

+As a valuable central result, in \S\ref{caso-multivaluado-para-Psi} we extend Iversen's theory to also hold for additively automorphic singular complex analytic functions $\Psi_X$, by introducing the \emph{fundamental domain $\Lambda$ of $\Psi_X$}, which is essentially a maximal univalence region for $\Psi_X$.

 The usefulness of vector fields $X$ in the study of functions $\Psi_X$ can be roughly stated as follows.
-The vector field distinguishes the finite and infinite asymptotic values $a\in\CW_t$ of $\Psi_X$ and its ideal points $U_a$, in a clear geometric way.
-A natural/heuristic idea of this is to exploit the phase portrait of $X$.
-Even though we can not directly observe the asymptotic values of $\Psi_X$, it is possible to identify the ideal points $U_a$ of $\Psi_X^{-1}$.
-Moreover, each vector field originates a singular flat metric in its domain, so that the real trajectories of the vector field are geodesics.
-The incomplete real trajectories of $X$ (other than those arriving or exiting poles) coincide with the asymptotic trajectories of $\Psi_X$.
+The vector field distinguishes the finite and infinite singular values $a\in\CW_t$ of $\Psi_X$ and its ideal points $U_a$ in a clear geometric way.
+A natural/heuristic idea of this is to exploit the phase portrait of the real part $\Re{X}$.
+This method allows us to describe the logarithmic singularities of $\Psi^{-1}_X$ in geometric terms.
+Namely, the exponential tracts of $\Psi_X$ can be naturally classified as elliptic and hyperbolic tracts, see Figures \ref{2-sectores}, \ref{flores-elipticas-hiperbolicas} and \ref{album-afin-AAP}.
+This leads us to the following: